 Only another 30 minutes or so up the road from Singleton, Muswellbrook is an alternative option especially if you are trying to complete the trip up the New England Highway as quickly as possible.

 In Muswellbrook the New England Highway weaves its way straight through the centre of the town, so you can take advantage of a quick stop without any major detours.

-It’s worth noting that there are plans in place since 2006 to bypass the New England Highway around Muswellbrook, however this hasn’t eventuated yet.
+It’s worth noting that there have been plans in place since 2006 to bypass the New England Highway around Muswellbrook, however, this hasn’t eventuated yet.